medusajs/medusa/docs/content/add-plugins/meilisearch.md

 MeiliSearch also provides a pleasant developer experience, as it is extremely intuitive and newcomer-friendly.
 So, even if you're new to the search engine ecosystem, [their documentation](https://docs.meilisearch.com/) is resourceful enough for everyone to go through and understand.

-Through Medusa's flexible plugin system, it is possible to add a search engine to your Medusa server and storefront using MeiliSearch with just a few steps.
+Through Medusa's flexible plugin system, it is possible to add a search engine to your Medusa backend and storefront using MeiliSearch with just a few steps.

 ---